The Future of Mediation: AI as a Pre-Session Partner, Not a Replacement

 - AI can help clients articulate issues, interests, and concerns.

-- AI can reduce tension by offering a safe, private space for expression.
+- AI can offer a separate preparation space for expression.

 - AI can organize information into coherent summaries.